Klipper3d/klipper/docs/Config_checks.md

 start of the endstop_pin name - most printers will use a pullup resistor and the '^' should be present).

-### Verify stepper motor direction
+### Verify stepper motors

-Make sure the printer.cfg file does not have "homing_speed" set for any axis (or set it to a value of 5 or less).
+Use the STEPPER_BUZZ command to verify the connectivity of each stepper motor.
+Start by manually positioning the given axis to a midway point and then run `STEPPER_BUZZ STEPPER=stepper_x` .
+The STEPPER_BUZZ command will cause the given stepper to move one millimeter in a positive direction and then it will return to its starting position.
+(If the endstop is defined at position_endstop=0 then at the start of each movement the stepper will move away from the endstop.)
+It will perform this oscillation ten times.

-On cartesian style printers, manually move the X axis to a midway point, issue a G28X0 command, and verify that the X motor moves slowly towards the endstop defined for that axis.
-If the motor moves in the wrong direction issue an M112 command to abort the move.
-A wrong direction generally indicates that the "dir_pin" for the axis needs to be inverted.
+If the stepper does not move at all, then verify the "enable_pin" and "step_pin" settings for the stepper.
+If the stepper motor moves but does not return to its original position then verify the "dir_pin" setting.
+If the stepper motor oscillates in an incorrect direction, then it generally indicates that the "dir_pin" for the axis needs to be inverted.
 This is done by adding a '!' to the "dir_pin" in the printer config file (or removing it if one is already there).
-For example, change "dir_pin: xyz" to "dir_pin: !xyz".
-Then RESTART and retest the axis.
-If the axis does not move at all, then verify the "enable_pin" and "step_pin" settings for the axis.
-For cartesian style printers, repeat the test for the Y and Z axis with G28Y0 and G28Z0.

-For delta style printers, manually move all three carriages to a midway point and then issue a G28 command.
-Verify all three motors move simultaneously upwards.
-If not, issue an M112 command and follow the troubleshooting steps in the preceding paragraph.
+If the motor moves significantly more or significantly less than one millimeter then verify the "step_distance" setting.

+Run the above test for each stepper motor defined in the config file.
+(Set the STEPPER parameter of the STEPPER_BUZZ command to the name of the config section that is to be tested.)
+If there is no filament in the extruder then one can use STEPPER_BUZZ to verify the extruder motor connectivity (use STEPPER=extruder).
+Otherwise, it's best to test the extruder motor separately (see the next section).

+After verifying all endstops and verifying all stepper motors the homing mechanism should be tested.
+Issue a G28 command to home all axes.
+Remove power from the printer if it does not home properly.
+Rerun the endstop and stepper motor verification steps if necessary.

 ### Verify extruder motor